 Indirect - Staff managing the care of residents suffering from Alzheimer’s/Dementia who exhibit signs of inappropriate behavior and present as challenging to meet their daily needs.

-Association to Other Evidence: There is an inadequate consideration for obtainable printed literature regarding music therapy during times of care as an intervention to manage behaviors such as depression and anxiety in Assisted Living facilities.
+Association to Other Evidence

+There is an inadequate consideration for obtainable printed literature regarding music therapy during times of care as an intervention to manage behaviors such as depression and anxiety in Assisted Living facilities.
 According to Day, Carreon, & Stump (2000), a large number of the studies for non-pharmacological behavioral and music therapy were conducted in long term care facilities or group homes settings.
 Review studies not only provide understanding of efficient interventions, specifically in investigating behavior issues in caring for individuals with dementia, in addition close several gaps in understanding component care methods require advanced research.

 Practice Recommendations

-The intent of the project is to implement a music therapy program at times of care that will request change in practice.
+Based on review the literature, the intent of the project is to implement a music therapy program at times of care that will request change in practice.
 The hypothesis, as Lewin (1947) implied, persons who take part in activity often are resistant to change.
 In an effort to reduce incidents of resistance, this practice improvement project is being developed with second opinion of staff members who are challenged by inappropriate behaviors, Medical Director, Unit Coordinator, Care Plan Coordinator, and the Music department for the University of Alabama.
 The decision to develop a music therapy program project results from staff seeking alternatives in managing inappropriate behaviors in SCALF facilities to pharmological interventions which cause additional issues such as over sedation, increased agitation, and delay in pharmological intervention changing behavior.
 This project is intended to give a reasonable thought of inadequate resources with consideration to funding and time constrains.
 This project is being developed with the following thought processes:

 Frontline staff voiced their concerns and requests for alternatives that they could implement in managing the care of residents who are resistant to care due to inappropriate behavior.